Part I of Dating Demographics

 1) The time we were born

-2) Where we were raised.
+2) Where we were raised

 From an early age, you were influenced by cultural biases your parents accepted.
-Any bias that they accepted were relative to their specific mating pool.
+Any bias that they accepted was relative to their specific mating pool.
 Each mating pool is subjected to different ones that encourage specific selections at the time.